 Similarly, his trained eye had a remarkable knack for uncovering the beauty of geometry in everyday life, right down to the fence surrounding my primary school:

-«I’m scared about being called an artist: this is because I don’t feel like one at all.
-I simply indicated, or tried to indicate, a new graphic language and what I was able to express is the result only of experiences and errors».
+«I’m scared of being called an artist: this is because I don’t feel like one at all.
+I simply indicated, or tried to indicate, a new graphic language, and what I was able to express is solely the result of experiences and errors.»

 My grandmother used to say that Franco had a ‘dreamy gaze’, perpetually immersed in wonderful new ideas.

-He often told me about his father, how he had let him find his own way by telling him in dialect «vuoi pitturare? alora, pittura» («do u wanna paint? so, just go paint!»).
+He often told me about his father, how he had let him find his own way by telling him in dialect «vuoi pitturare? alora, pittura» («do u wanna paint? then, just go paint!»).

 So, I hope this blog may inspire new generations…